-You must maintain at least a half-time enrollment status throughout the semester; otherwise you are not eligible for funds from the Federal Direct Loan programs.
-If you drop to less than a half-time status, you immediately start using your grace period and must contact your loan service for an Exit Interview and repayment information.
+You must maintain at least a half-time enrollment status throughout the semester to be considered for Federal Direct Loan programs.
+If you drop to less than a half-time status, you immediately start using your grace period and must go online to www.studentloans.gov to complete the Exit Counseling and contact your loan servicer about your repayment options.